 Our first stop was Thingvellir National Park; written as Þingvellir, in Icelandic.
 This park is roughly 240km2 and was added to the UNESCO World Heritage Sites list in 2004 for its historical, cultural, and geological importance to Iceland.

 Thingvellir was the site of the original Icelandic parliament in 930.
 It is also the spot where the North American and Eurasian tectonic plates meet and is home to the largest natural lake in Iceland.

-Driving on the main roads in Thingvellir is easy and the route around the Golden Circle is clearly marked.
+Driving on the main roads in Thingvellir is easy, and the route around the Golden Circle is clearly marked.
 Of course, Andrew wanted to venture off onto some of the side roads, where we found ourselves virtually alone.
-Around every bend, we found beautiful scenes which kept my camera busy working overtime.
+Around every bend, we saw beautiful scenes which kept my camera busy working overtime.

 The Geysers of Haukadalur